jasdeepbajaj/ML_CalorieBurntPredictionModel/README.md

 ## Calories Burnt Prediction Project

 ## Description
-This project aims to predict the number of calories burnt by an individual based on various parameters such as duration, intensity, and individual characteristics.
-It utilizes a machine learning model built with Python, leveraging libraries like Pandas, NumPy, Matplotlib, Scikit-learn, XGBoost, and Seaborn for data manipulation, visualization, and model building.
+This project aims to predict the number of calories burnt by an individual based on various parameters such as age , gender , exercise duration, etc. It utilizes a machine learning model built with Python, leveraging libraries like Pandas, NumPy, Matplotlib, Scikit-learn, XGBoost, and Seaborn for data manipulation, visualization, and model building.

 ## Installation